kyjohnso/skysplat_blender/README.md

 <img src="images/video_loader_panel.png" width="400" alt="Description">

 3. **Extracting Frames**
-   - Set your desired frame range and step value
+   - Set your desired frame range and step value, we suggest a step size between 5 and 10 for the sample silo video.
+Smaller step size means more frames and better reconstruction, but also longer processing times.
    - Confirm or modify the output folder
    - Click "Extract Frames" to process